DevProgress/i-like-hillary-but/_issues/defending_child_abuser.md

 * The case resulted in a plea bargain, in which **the defendant was convicted** of a lesser charge.

-**Q**: But how could Hillary laugh at a girl who was raped?
+## Q: But how could Hillary laugh at a girl who was raped?

-**A**: She didn't.
-This accusation stems from a recorded interview with an Arkansas journalist in the 1980's.
-In the **six minute recording**, Hillary can be heard chuckling a total of **four times**.
-However, she was laughing about ["unusual aspects of the case"](http://www.factcheck.org/2016/06/clintons-1975-rape-case/) and **never laughed at or about the victim**.
+**A**: Hillary did not laugh at the girl who was raped.
+In the mid-1980's, Arkansas journalist, Roy Reed interviewed Hillary and asked questions about some criminal work she did as a lawyer.
+While discussing this case, Hillary is heard laughing about the polygraph test her court-appointed client took and about a conversation she had with the prosecutor about the poor forensic evidence available for prosecution.
+[At no point did she laugh at or about the victim](https://www.factcheck.org/2016/06/clintons-1975-rape-case/).
+Listen for yourself:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/e2f13f2awK4" frameborder="0" allowfullscreen></iframe>